 Why Do We Say Cats Have Nine Lives?

-It is not hard to imagine a cat being worshipped as a god.
+It is not hard to imagine a cat being worshiped as a god.
 Stevie Mouse would love it!

 Fast forward a long time and William Shakespeare used the expression ‘nine lives’ in his play Romeo and Juliet as follows: